 Not even close.
 The spirit reflects where it comes from and what it was distilled from.
 “Traditional-style vodkas, primarily from Eastern Europe, are much more assertive, robust and celebrate their raw ingredients,” says Abou-Ganim, while “the West produces a much softer, more approachable vodka.”

-While vodka can be distilled from potatoes—as with the Swedish Karlsson’s Gold Vodka—it can also be produced from pretty much anything.
+While vodka can be distilled from potatoes, as with the Swedish Karlsson’s Gold, it can also be produced from pretty much anything.
 (The French Ciroc is grape-based, and there’s even a brand made from milk.)
 But most vodka in this country is made from corn, wheat or other grains.

-You Don’t Need to Buy Good Vodka for Cocktails.
+4. You Don’t Need to Buy Good Vodka for Cocktails

-“I can’t promise you will always be able to taste the difference in the final drink,” Abou-Ganim says.
+“I can’t promise you will always be able to taste the difference in the final drink,” says Abou-Ganim.
 “But if you drink enough of it, you will certainly feel [the difference] the next day.
 Life is too short to drink cheap, poorly distilled vodka!”

 How much should you spend on vodka?
 It’s a pretty tough question, since the price tag isn’t an accurate indicator of quality.
-So, “do your homework: Taste as many vodkas in as many different price ranges as possible,” Abou-Ganim recommends.
+So “do your homework: Taste as many vodkas in as many different price ranges as possible,” says Abou-Ganim.
 “I’ve tasted wonderful bottles of $12 vodka and wonderful bottles of $50 vodka.”